Learning OCaml: Having Fun with the Fun Module

 “classic” combinators in functional programming.

-Right now I’m struggling to come up with good use-cases for flip
+Right now I’m struggling to come up with good use-cases for flip, but

 I’m sure those exist.
 Perhaps you’ll share some examples in the comments?